This post contains affiliate links.

 What is the RWR Book Club?

 The RWR (Results Without Restriction) Book Club is a community for anyone ready to explore a non-diet, body-positive approach to health and self-care.
-Each month, we read books that challenge diet culture, support intuitive eating, and promote a more compassionate relationship with food and body image.
-It’s not about rules — it’s about learning, reflecting, and connecting.
+Each month, we read anti-diet books that support intuitive eating, challenge diet culture, and promote a more compassionate relationship with food and body image.

 Who is the RWR Book Club for?

-Do I need to be an intuitive eating expert to join?
+Do I need to be an Intuitive Eating expert to join?

 How does the RWR Book Club work?